buerokratt/Service-Module/README.md

 - Make sure that env variable REACT_APP_LOCAL is set to true(default).

 - Clone [Ruuter](https://github.com/buerokratt/Ruuter)

-- Ruuter has an unresolved issue with allowing cross-origin credentials to be sent, for now fix this by adding: .allowCredentials(true); to line 24 in CORSConfiguration.java

 - Navigate to Ruuter and build the image `docker build -t ruuter .`